What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 Ordering and Receiving a NUANS Report

-Once we have potential names, we order the NUANS report online.
+Once you have potential names, order the appropriate NUANS report online.

-After submitting our request, we typically receive the report by email within minutes to one business day.
+After submitting the request, the report is typically received by email within minutes to one business day.

-The report includes a reservation number confirming that the name is held for us during the review process.
+The report includes a reservation number confirming that the name is held during the review process.

-This reservation number is important because it must be included in our incorporation application.
+This reservation number is important because it must be included in the incorporation application.

 Interpreting NUANS Report Results